kubernetes/kubernetes/docs/proposals/ingress-l4.md

  - Add a protocol specifier for rules to explicitly declare the desired protocol for Ingress
- - Add TCP and UDP protocol types to allow definition of TCP and UDP Ingress
+ - Add TCP protocol type to allow definition of TCP Ingress

 ```yaml
 apiVersion: extensions/v1beta1